Have a Question?

 For example, if you are enrolled in a four-year bachelor's degree program, the maximum period for which you can receive Direct Subsidized Loans is six years (150 percent of 4 years = 6 years).

 The Federal Direct Loan Program is authorized to charge an origination fee for each loan.
 The fee is a percentage of your total amount borrowed and is deducted from your loan before the loan disbursement is sent to Stevenson University.

-The loan fee for loans disbursed on or after October 1, 2016 and before October 1, 2017 is 1.069 percent.
+The loan fee for loans disbursed on or after October 1, 2017 and before October 1, 2018 is 1.066 percent.
+The loan fee for loans disbursed on or after October 1, 2018 and before October 1, 2019 is 1.062 percent.
 Loan origination fees are changed on October 1 of each year.

 Interest Rates for Undergraduate Borrowers

 Congress has passed and the President has signed the Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
 Under this Act interest rates will be determined each spring for new loans being made for the next award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.